jshamble/TopChartJS/README.md

 	The dimensions of the viewbox of the svg element.
 	Search svg viewbox for more info on how this works.
 #### search regex / filter data ->
-	Filter in / out which range of data to be rendered. [ inclusive_low, inclusive_high ( exlusive_low, exclusive_high )
+	Filter in / out which range of data to be rendered. [ inclusive_low, inclusive_high ( exclusive_low, exclusive_high )
 #### axis label : css props [position, font color]

 ## Plans

-Having d3 transforms like translations, scales, etc. paresable.
+Having d3 transforms like translations, scales, etc. parsable.

 ## Goals